Assumption of Mary Cathedral, Hiroshima

 Pope John Paul II visited the church on his tour of Japan in February 1981.
-It was built in tribute to the victims of war and the nuclear bomb that was dropped on the city.
-Father Enomiya Lassalle, who was exposed to the atomic bomb in Hiroshima, began construction in 1950 and opened in 1954.
+It was built in tribute to the victims of war and the atomic bomb that was dropped on the city.
+Father Enomiya-Lassalle, who was exposed to the atomic bomb in Hiroshima, began construction in 1950 and it opened in 1954.

+The Cathedral has been designated as an Important Cultural Property of Japan since July 5, 2006.